yehia67/documentation/ict/0.1/how-to-guides/find-neighbors.md

 :::Success:
 The IcTinder module is monitoring your neighbors and will replace them with new ones if they're unreliable.
-When the IXI module has chosen neighbors for you, you'll be notified on Discord.
+When the module has chosen neighbors for you, you'll be notified on Discord.
 To delete a neighbor, you can use the `!delnode <address>:<port>` command.
 To list registered nodes, use the `!listnodes` command.
 :::